lmfit/uncertainties/doc/numpy_guide.rst

 <pickling>`, saved to file and read from a file.
 Pickling has the
 advantage of preserving correlations between errors.

-Storing instead arrays in **text format** approach loses correlations between errors but has the advantage of being human-readable.
+Storing instead arrays in **text format** loses correlations between errors but has the advantage of being human-readable.
 This can be done through NumPy's :func:`savetxt` and :func:`loadtxt`.

 Writing the array to file can be done by asking NumPy to use the *representation* of numbers with uncertainties (instead of the default